shaderjp/FBXLoader2015forDX11/DirectXTK/Readme.txt

     which can be used to draw all opaque parts of all meshes first, then go back and draw all alpha parts of all meshes second.

-    To indicate the use of ëstraightí alpha vs. ëpremultipliedí alpha blending modes, ModelMesh::pmalpha is set by the various loaders functions controlled by a default parameter (which defaults false to indicate the texture files are using 'straight' alpha).
+    To indicate the use of ëstraightÅEalpha vs. ëpremultipliedÅEalpha blending modes, ModelMesh::pmalpha is set by the various loaders functions controlled by a default parameter (which defaults false to indicate the texture files are using 'straight' alpha).
 If you make use of DirectXTex's texconv tool with the -pmalpha switch, you should use pmalpha=true instead.